Cheapest Low-Income Car Insurance in Michigan

 How to Lower Family Premiums

-• Consider liability-only for older vehicles: Cars worth under $3,000 often cost more to insure fully than they're worth.
-Dropping comprehensive and collision saves $800 to $1,200 per year, and you can restore full coverage once your teen proves they're a safe driver.
+• Check liability-only for older vehicles.
+Cars worth under $3,000 often cost more to insure fully than they're worth.
+Dropping comprehensive and collision saves $800 to $1,200 a year.
+Full coverage can be restored once the driver builds a clean record.

 Does Michigan Offer Low-Income Car Insurance?

-No, Michigan doesn't offer a state-sponsored low-income car insurance program.
-Farm Bureau, GEICO and Travelers offer the most affordable rates for drivers with poor credit.
+No. Michigan has no state-sponsored low-income car insurance program.
+Farm Bureau, GEICO and Travelers have the most affordable rates for drivers with poor credit.
+Drivers turned down by multiple insurers can get required coverage through Michigan's assigned claims system.

 What Is the Michigan Assigned Claims Plan (MACP)?